polimi-ispl/rs-mnmf/README.md

 Matlab implementation of the Ray-Space-Based Multichannel Nonegative Matrix Factorization (RS-MNMF) for audio source separation.
 A blind source separation is performed adopting the MNMF algorithm to the Ray Space data.

+## Abstract
+Nonnegative matrix factorization (NMF) has been traditionally considered a promising approach for audio source separation.
+While standard NMF is only suited for single-channel mixtures, extensions to consider multi-channel data have been also proposed.
+Among the most popular alternatives, multichannel NMF (MNMF) and further derivations based on constrained spatial covariance models have been successfully employed to separate multi-microphone convolutive mixtures.
+This letter proposes a MNMF extension by considering a mixture model with Ray-Space-transformed signals, where magnitude data successfully encodes source locations as frequency-independent linear patterns.
+We show that the MNMF algorithm can be seamlessly adapted to consider Ray-Space-transformed data, providing competitive results with recent state-of-the-art MNMF algorithms in a number of configurations using real recordings.

 ## Contents

 ```